acasaccia/mgd-cpp-bigint/trunk/Readme.txt

 These typedefs should be adjusted to get the best performance from the used hardware.
 If for example 64bit arithmetic is supported, it is better to use a 64bit type for calculations while storing digits in a 32bit type to avoid overflow when multiplying two of them.
+[2]

-Using an unsigned type should give the advantage of non having to worry masking the high bit at any time.
+Using an unsigned type gives the advantage of non having to worry masking the high bit at any time.

 On the other side, conversion to base 10 will be necessary when displaying to get a human readable representation.

-I found an interesting compromise between SPEED - SPACE - REPRESENTATION is using as the base for big integer representation the largest power of ten that fits into the chosen store type.
+I found an interesting compromise between SPEED - SPACE - REPRESENTATION is using the largest power of ten that fits into the chosen store type.
 It saves a lot of space and gives a huge performance boost compared to decimal representation and saves us having to bother for conversions.
 Debugging is also a lot easier.

 The tradeoff is on bitwise/shift operators: they have worse performance and slightly more complex implementation.
 Also, I have some doubts about the usefulness of using bitwisely a BigInt class with non-contiguous bit internal representation.
 Does it make sense implementing bitwise `not` for such a class?

-[*] "The Algorithm Design Manual" Skiena S. pag.
-423 [**] My question on SO on how to pick the correct digit size:
+[1] "The Algorithm Design Manual" Skiena S. pag.
+423 [2] My question on SO on how to pick the correct digit size:
 	 http://stackoverflow.com/questions/12018410/how-do-i-find-the-largest-integer-fully-supported-by-hardware-arithmetics

 ===============================================================================

-UNSIGNED ARBITRARY INTEGER ARITHMETICS
+UNSIGNED BIGINT ARITHMETICS

 All binary operators have been implemented in terms of their compound operators, so look at those to see the actual code.

-Additions, subtractions and multiplications have been implemented with the basic schoolhouse method: they are well known and perform reasonably well. [**]
+Additions, subtractions and multiplications have been implemented with the basic schoolhouse method: they are well known and perform reasonably well.
+[3]

 For division I had to implement a binary search when looking for how many times divisor fits into dividend.
 I initially naively implemented it with a linear